gitmusical/notating-with-lilypond/responses/03_time-signature.md

 1. [Edit the `twinkle-twinkle.ly` file on this branch]({{ editUrl }})
 2. Insert a line before the pitches start to declare a 2/4 time signature
 3. Save and commit your changes to this branch

+I'll respond when I detect a new commit on this branch.